 So now we ask you, “What is the reason you want to be healthier while working from home?”
 This should be where you can start.
 Answering this question will motivate you to build the discipline and maintain the stamina needed to see this through.
 By the way, finding your motivation and creating a sense of urgency is not to just help with your health.
 It is to increase your happiness and wellbeing when you work home alone all day.

 Research as shown that setting high but reasonablely realistic goals are associated with improved performance, persistance and motivation in comparison to those goals that are easier or somewhat hard to interpret.
-Here is what Search Remotely would advise:
+Here is what we would advise:

 - Make a list of your motivators (look more attractive, reduction in chronic disease, longer life, greater mobility, return to a more vibrant version of you) for instance.